Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 This compression makes it possible to verify systems with $10^20$ states or more—systems that were intractable with explicit-state methods.

-The compression works because many real systems have _structure_: states aren't random but follow patterns determined by the system's logic.
+Why does this compression work so well in practice?
+The answer lies in the inherent _regularity_ of engineered systems.
+Real hardware and software aren't random — they're designed with regular patterns:
+- Counters increment predictably
+- Buses transfer data according to fixed protocols
+- Control logic follows structured state machines
+- Parallel components often behave symmetrically

-BDDs exploit this structure through _sharing_: common subformulas are represented once and reused throughout.
+BDDs exploit this structure through two mechanisms.
+First, _sharing_: when multiple parts of the system check "is the buffer full?" or "is the counter zero?", the BDD represents that test once and all components share it.
+Second, _reduction_: redundant decisions ("does this matter?") are eliminated automatically.

+The result: regular structure in the system translates directly to compact BDD representation.
+The more regular your system, the better the compression.
-We'll see how this works in detail in the Implementation section (Section 7).
+We'll see the precise mechanics of how this works in the Implementation section (Section 7).

 = Preliminaries